survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 ### `StatsWebpackPlugin` and `WebpackStatsPlugin`

 If you want to manage stats through a plugin, check out [stats-webpack-plugin](https://www.npmjs.com/package/stats-webpack-plugin).
 It gives you a bit more control over the output.
-You can use it to exclude certain dependencies from the output.
+You can use it to exclude specific dependencies from the output.

 [webpack-stats-plugin](https://www.npmjs.com/package/webpack-stats-plugin) is another option.
 It allows you to transform the data before outputting it.